The effect of inhomogeneous carbon prices on the cost-optimal design of a simplified European power system: Introduction

 Global warming is the human-caused long-term increase in observed average temperature on Earth.
 Power systems around the world are transforming towards high shares of renewable energy sources to mitigate global warming.
 Carbon prices are a prominent option to include the externality of greenhouse cases in economic processes.
 However, varying carbon prices around the globe could lead to carbon leakage.
 In addition, Weitzman \cite{weitzman2017voting} has shown and Nordhaus \cite{nordhaus2019climate} has pointed out that it is easier to negotiate a single carbon price than to set different limits on carbon emissions per country.
 The concept of carbon leakage is described as the increase of carbon dioxide emissions in a country as a result of lower carbon dioxide emissions in another country, for instance by moving energy-intensive industries from one region to another.

 Zhu et al. \cite{zhu2019impact} have recently taken a look at carbon taxation in a coupled electricity and heat system for Europe and concluded that a CO$_2$ tax is mandatory for decarbonisation.
+However, Patt and Lilliestam \cite{patt2018case} have argued, based on ideas from transitions theory, that carbon pricing is outdated and that different policies are required to curb greenhouse gas emissions.

+Multiple estimates on appropriate carbon prices exist.
+Ackerman and Stanton \cite{ackerman2012climate} have investigated the "social cost of carbon" using the DICE model and have found that ambitious scenarios that reach zero or net negative emissions by the end of the century require prices of 150 to 500 \$ per ton of carbon dioxide reduction.
+In Sweden, a carbon tax has already been a major instrument of climate policy since 1991 and has been considered highly effective \cite{carbontax,johansson2000carbon}.
+The level of the Swedish carbon tax rose from around 25 Euro per ton in 1991 to around 120 Euro per ton in 2017, although the tax level for the industry has been significantly below the standard level during the entire period.
+Besides Sweden, several other European countries have experimented with carbon taxes in the past, but struggled to introduce it uniformly across different economic sectors \cite{andersen2010europe}.

 In this paper we investigate a simplified European power system with regionally diversified carbon prices.
 Carbon prices are assumed to be higher in wealthier regions as reflected by gross domestic product (GDP) per capita than in regions with low GDP per capita.
 We show that diversified CO$_2$ prices lead to enormous leakage of carbon emissions to countries with low GDP per capita and this effect is at times even stronger than the general reduction of emissions due to carbon prices.